zuozhenggh/learning-library/solutions-library/jde-move-improve/setup/setup.md

-# LAB 2: Set Up OCI for JDE Trial Edition Deployment
+# Lab 1: Set Up OCI for JDE Trial Edition Deployment

-## About this Workshop
+### About this Workshop

 To establish proper access to a JDE Trial Edition, the OCI tenancy needs to be set up

-In this lab, the recently provisioned OCI Trial tenancy will be set up for JDE Trial Edition deployment
+In this lab, the recently provisioned OCI Trial tenancy will be set up for JDE Trial Edition deployment.
+A compartment will be created to organize your tenancy.
+A compartment is essentially a folder within the Oracle Cloud Infrastructure (OCI) console.
+A Virtual Cloud Network will then be created.
+The Oracle virtual cloud networks (VCNs) provide customizable and private cloud networks on Oracle Cloud Infrastructure (OCI).
+Lastly, security list rules for JDE, which are virtual firewall to control traffic at the packet level, will be created.

 Estimated Lab Time: 10 minutes